-A. Closed-loop control
+A. Closed-Loop Control

 The LTC4125 IC plays a key role in optimizing WPT.
-We tested two power transmission approaches, one based on the integrated load sensing system and one on an effective closedloop control system.
+We tested two power transmission approaches, one based on the integrated load-sensing system and the other on an effective closed-loop control system.
 In the first case, the LTC4125 executes a stepwise linear ramp of transmitted power at regular intervals to detect the presence or absence of a valid receiver.
 By measuring the magnitude of the LC tank voltage at each step, it can identify the optimal power transfer when a substantial change in peak tank voltage from one step to the next exceeds the hardware-set threshold.
-However, as indicated in the results section, the load sensing control system results may be inconsistent and unreliable in different coil spatial conditions.
-Therefore, we introduced an effective closed-loop control system, external to the LTC4125, disabling the integrated load sensing control.
-The goal of this system is to dynamically optimize power transmission under different load conditions, which can vary depending on the spatial arrangement of the TX and RX.
-The closed-loop control shown in Fig. 2, split between TX and RX each with an MCU connected via BLE, is
+However, as indicated in the results section, the load-sensing control system results may be inconsistent and unreliable in different coil spatial conditions.
+Therefore, we introduced an effective closed-loop control system, external to the LTC4125, disabling the integrated load-sensing control.
+The goal of this system is to dynamically optimize the power transmission under different load conditions, which can vary depending on the spatial arrangement of the TX and RX.
+The closed-loop